mental32/spotify.py/README.md

 To contribute you must:
 - have a presence in the [discord](https://discord.gg/k43FSFF) server
 - fork and open a PR with changes.

+> spotify.py is in beta, there may be bugs.